Vanity License Plate

 - On NCIS, forensic scientist Abby Sciuto has the plate "4NS CHIK".

 - Kramer in Seinfeld once mistakenly received a plate that read "ASSMAN".
-He decided to keep it, and people on the street loved it.
+The DMV refuses to correct the mistake, forcing him to keep it, and people on the street loved it.
 "Hey, the Assman's in town!"
 "You know it!"
 At the end of the episode, we learn that the plate was intended for a proctologist.

 - One episode of Eureka has Nathan Stark reporting his stolen car, stating that the license plate read 'Stark1'.
 (It should be noted that Nathan Stark had this plate before Tony Stark did.)